simeononsecurity/simeononsecurity.ch/content/cyber-security-career-playbook/cyber-security-certifications-degrees-and-certificates/are-bootcamps-worth-it/index.en.md

 ---
-title: "The Pros and Cons of Bootcamps: Is It Worth It? - Career Development"
+title: "The Pros and Cons of Bootcamps"
 date: 2023-02-12
 toc: true
 draft: false